54: No Such Thing As Domesticated Furniture

 The beautiful days when, you know, freestanding chaises would just roam the belt.

-There are only 400 Louis Qatour's tables left in the wild.
+There are only 400 Louis Cator's tables left in the wild.

-cupboards would just be put in the middle of the room as opposed to against a wall now.
+No, they apparently when we started introducing furniture, we like cupboards would just be put in the middle of the room as opposed to against the wall now.

-And that's why apparently there were boards and you would be a boarder.
+And that's why apparently there were boards and you would be a boarder and apparently boarders who stay in your house.

-And apparently boarders who stay in your house, that's why they're called boarders, because they would be part of the legs that would hold the table up.
+That's why they're called boarders because they would be part of the legs that would hold the table up.
+You'll hold the table up.

-If you hold the table up with your legs, I read this in Bill Bryson's book at home, and he used to say that carpets, before we used to walk on them, you'd just have them on your wall and you'd go, it's my carpet.
+I read this in Bill Bryson's book at home and he used to say that carpets, before we used to walk on them, you'd just have them on your wall and you'd go, It's my carpet.

 You would have chairs against the walls because at night, when you didn't have electricity, you would not trip over stuff in the middle of your room.